Merry Christmas and Happy New Year

 Even if you’re not traveling, the tips above will help you through any emergency.
 Put together a home emergency kit, keep your generator tuned and ready, and your car prepared for winter weather.
 It’s always a good idea to have warm clothes and spare hats, mittens, and gloves in the car.
 Emergency kits are always there if you need them, but if you don’t take the time to make one, sooner or later you’ll wish for it.

-As many in the Atlanta, Georgia area found out a few years ago, winter can strike at anytime and leave people on their way home from work stranded for hours or even a day or more.
+Residents of states including Texas and Georgia, and all along the Gulf and East Coast found that winter can strike at anytime and leave people stranded or in the cold and dark at home for days at a time.
 Talk to your family about winter emergency plans.
 This is especially important for children who may come home from school and end up alone.
 They should know where to go and who to trust.

 The holiday season is a time for families to get together.
 Plan for extra time even when traveling short distances.
 Take your time when driving to the mall or grocery store.
 Too many people in a rush is a recipe for an accident.
 Let guests know there’s plenty of time planned and a flexible meal time so no one feels undue pressure if they are running late.

-From all of us at Norwall PowerSystems, enjoy a safe and happy holiday.
+From all of us at Norwall PowerSystems, enjoy a safe and happy holiday and a happy and safe New Year.